arham-anwar/Timesheets-Pipeline-Bot/README.md

 9. [References](#references)

 ## 1. Introduction <a name="introduction"></a>
-- This README describes work done on the Tips data set for the Fundamentals of Data Analysis module assessment due 29 November 2019.
-Resources used include Python and associated packages Jupyter, matplotlib, Seaborn, scikit-learn, statsmodels, and SciPy.
+- This README describes work done on the timesheets tool created by me for my team at Impendi Analytics.
+Resources used include Python, Tableau, Excel and Egnyte for Cloud storage (and associated python packages Jupyter, matplotlib, Seaborn, scikit-learn, statsmodels, and SciPy).
 These packages all come as part of the Anaconda distribution of Python.
 - The analysis takes the form of a single Jupyter notebook of filename given above.
 To view this file, download it from this repository and start Jupyter notebook in the folder containing the file.
 Use the command **Jupyter notebook** on the command line.
 - Alternatively, view a static version of the notebook (by providing its GitHub url) using Jupyter Nbviewer.
-- The Tips data set is included in the Seaborn visualization library.
-It can be loaded provided one has access to the internet when running the notebook.
-I downloaded it to my local machine to a **data** subdirectory of this repository.
-My .gitignore file includes the line _data/_ so that the subdirectory is not committed.
+- The weekly timesheet files are included in the repository.
+The data set is a dummy data set.
+I replaced actual data with dummy data as it conflicted the privacy policies at my firm.
-- All images intended for inclusion in this README are located in the **images** subdirectory of this repository.
+- All images intended for inclusion in this README are located in the repository.
 - I have tried to structure the Jupyter notebook and this README so that they have corresponding sections.
 However, I do not wish to merely repeat here what has been stated in the notebook.
 I will endeavour to have this README summarize the work of the notebook and, hopefully, complement the analyses done there.

 ##  2. Description of the data set <a name="section2"></a>